If you have been diagnosed with asbestos or a dust related illness, you are likely to have rights to obtain compensation.

 Lung cancer may be attributable to asbestos exposure, although there are also other significant causes of lung cancer, including, most notably, smoking.
 If a moderate to heavy exposure to asbestos can be established, or if a lung cancer sufferer also has asbestosis, it may be possible to claim compensation for lung cancer.

 Asbestosis is scarring of the lungs caused by the inhalation of asbestos fibres.
-It is generally a slowly progressive, irreversible disease restricts the lungs capacity to expand and makes breathing difficult.
+It is generally a slowly progressive, irreversible disease that restricts the lungs capacity to expand and makes breathing difficult.
 Asbestosis may develop after moderate and sustained exposure to asbestos.
-The severity of asbestosis can vary from mild to severe and symptoms may include difficulty breathing, wheezing, cough and chest pain and tightness.
+The severity of asbestosis can vary from mild to severe and symptoms may include difficulty breathing, wheezing, cough, chest pain and tightness.

 Asbestos Related Pleural Disease

-Asbestos related pleural disease can take the form of asbestos induced pleural effusions, which is an accumulation of fluid around in the pleural space (the lining of the lung).
+Asbestos related pleural disease can take the form of asbestos induced pleural effusion, which is an accumulation of fluid in the pleural space (the lining of the lung).
 Pleural effusion can result in pleural thickening, which may restrict breathing and cause pain.
+Speak to one of our asbestos lawyers today for advice about the claims process.

-Entitlements for asbestos related diseases vary depending on the type of claim that is available to a claimant and the State or Territory in which a claimant experienced exposure to asbestos.
+Entitlements for asbestos related diseases vary depending on the type of claim that is available to a claimant and the State or Territory in which a claimant experienced exposure to asbestos or dust.
+Speak to one of our asbestos lawyers for advice today.

 The types of claims that may be available include workers compensation claims and common law negligence claims.
 The most common type of claim in South Australia for asbestos related disease is a common law claim in negligence.
 These claims are heard in the SA Employment Tribunal, which has established procedures to expedite the resolution of claims.